vikasvarshney01/HTML-Resume/README.md

 # HTML Resume Template

 A simple, clean, and responsive **HTML resume template** built using pure **HTML**.
-This project is designed to be lightweight, easy to customize, and suitable for quick deployment using **GitHub Pages**.
+This project is designed For my Chaicode Webdev Cohort task and it's live on **GitHub Pages**.

 ---